eduardgrebe/residualrisk/README.md

 Code copyright Eduard Grebe <EGrebe@vitalant.org>, 2019.
 Released under the The GNU Affero General Public License Version 3.0.

+## Suggested citation

+If you use this code in published research, I suggest citing both the Weusten article and this repository, by means of the DOI on Zenodo:
+* Grebe, E. (2019) Residual risk of HIV transfusion transmission with NAT screening.
+Jupyter Notebook.
+Version 1.0. doi:[10.5281/zenodo.3588570](https://doi.org/10.5281/zenodo.3588570).

 ## Running

 The code is written for Python 3.